Cascading Country, State and City Kendo UI Dropdowns

 Our Cascading Kendo Dropdowns Methodology

-Telerik's cascading implementation works fine, however, I have personally had difficulties with it.
-It is more complex and problematic than just saving the required elements needed for the dependent dropdowns in a hidden field.
-I have also had issues with the variables not being defined when I need them as the widgets are typically found in a document-ready scope and the variables are unavailable outside of this scope.
-Saving the selected values in a hidden form field allows us to use this selection for other logic outside of the document-ready scope.
-It is also more difficult to pass in multiple arguments to the Kendo data source that we are doing here, and you can't use multiple Kendo cascadeFrom arguments.
+Telerik's cascading implementation works fine; however, I have had difficulties with it.
+It is more complex and problematic than saving the required elements for the dependent dropdowns in a hidden field.
+I have also had issues with the variables not being defined when I need them, as the widgets are typically found in a document-ready scope, and the variables are unavailable outside of this scope.
+Saving the selected values in a hidden form field allows us to use this selection for other logic outside the document-ready scope.
+It is also more difficult to pass in multiple arguments to the Kendo data source we are doing here, and you can't use multiple Kendo cascadeFrom arguments.
 Using this approach allows you to send the selections of multiple dropdowns to the controller instead of just using one.
-I also don't like that all of the widgets need to be tightly bound together in a single scope and prefer an approach that allows for better separation of logic.
+I also don't like that all of the widgets need to be tightly bound together in a single scope, and I prefer an approach that allows for better separation of logic.

 Gregory's approach:

-1. Initialize the dropdowns as you normally would- but add an onChange method.
+- Initialize the dropdowns as you usually would- but add an onChange method.

 We will cover step 4 in a future article.

-I would like to add an additional rule to keep the Kendo dropdown and data source separate for better separation of logic and code reuse, but this is not strictly necessary.
+I want to add a rule to keep the Kendo dropdown and data source separate for better separation of logic and code reuse, but this is not strictly necessary.

-Using this purely state-driven approach to connecting the menus is reliable and I have used this approach in production environments for the last ten years.
+This purely state-driven approach to connecting the menus is reliable, and I have used it in production environments for the last ten years.

 Introducing Kendo UI Events

-Every widget has a number of events.
-There are traditional events that are similar to typical DOM events, such as the onChange event, and additional events that occur when the dropdowns acquire data such as the dataBound event.
-Additionally, Kendo's abstractions, such as the Kendo dataSource, also have their own events.
-To see a list of the events for a particular widget, go to the widget example on the Telerik site, and click on the API button at the bottom of the page.
+Every widget has several events.
+There are traditional events similar to typical DOM events, such as the onChange event, and additional events that occur when the dropdowns acquire data, such as the dataBound event.
+Kendo's abstractions, such as the Kendo dataSource, also have their events.
+To see a list of the events for a particular widget, go to the widget example on the Telerik site and click on the API button at the bottom of the page.

-In this article, we will use the change event for the dropDownList to save the values that the user selected into hidden form fields and to trigger the dependent dropdowns.
-We are also going to use the Kendo dataSource to make changes in the UI.
+In this article, we will use the change event for the dropDownList to save the user's selected values into hidden form fields and trigger the dependent dropdowns.
+We will also use the Kendo dataSource to make changes in the UI.

 Creating the Countries - States - Cities Database

-We will be using the open-source Countries- States and Cities GitHub repository created by Darshan Gada.
-This repository is updated several times a year and contains all of the necessary files to create and maintain the database.
+We will use the open-source Countries- States and Cities GitHub repository created by Darshan Gada.
+This repository is updated several times yearly and contains all the necessary files to build and maintain the database.

 If you want to follow along and create your own MySql World database, go to the repository and locate the country SQL file in the SQL folder.
 We need to open and download the world.sql file.
 The URL to this file as of 2022 is https://github.com/dr5hn/countries-states-cities-database/blob/master/sql/world.sql